erasebegin/portfolio-2024/README.md

 - [ ] improve hero button layout for skills open state on desktop
 - [ ] add buttons to project modals
 - [ ] fix thin visible line between section divider that only appears on mobile
+- [ ] when collapsing a section, the page jumps towards the end of the animation, this is due to the description text not exiting smoothly
+- [ ] year text on thumbnails (when section expanded) doesn't provide enough contrast, hard to read